essteer/mit-6002x/README.md

 # MITx 6.00.2x

----

 ## Introduction to Computer Science and Programming Using Python

 I completed the MITx Computational Thinking using Python XSeries course on the edX verified track between January and May 2022.
 That course consisted of MITx 6.00.1x and MITx 6.00.2x.

-I created this repository in August 2023 to revisit the course and textbook content, as a refresher prior to commencing a further course in September 2023:
+I created this repository in August 2023 to revisit the key course and textbook content, as a refresher prior to commencing a further course in September 2023:

 - 6.86x: Machine Learning with Python: from Linear Models to Deep Learning.